Emergency Preparedness in Remote Areas

 FOCA webinar:

-Cardiac Safe Communities & Your Association
+Creating Cardiac Safe Cottages & Communities

 This public webinar was sponsored by our corporate partners at Action First Aid, who provide a FOCA member discount on select AEDs, and also provide first aid training to community groups.
-Login below to download an information sheet about the member offer, as well as the slides and additional resource links.

 Dig in to these topics through links below and on additional FOCA webpages: